-The Trust is recognised by Health Inspectorate Wales as having a strong culture of reporting harm, with serious adverse incidents (SAIs) being reviewed both via the Trust's Serious Case Incident Forum (SCIF) and being reported nationally to Welsh Government.
+The Trust is recognised by Health Care Inspectorate Wales as having a strong culture of reporting harm, with Nationally Reportable Incidents (serious incidents) (NRIs) being reviewed both via the Trust's Serious Case Incident Forum (SCIF) and being reported nationally to the NHS Wales Delivery Unit.

-A significant proportion of SAIs are also shared by the Trust with health boards for joint investigation, particularly where handover delays/long community waits are deemed to be a pertinent factor in the outcome for the patient and/or their poor experience.
-Where an emergency department handover delay is considered a primary causation of a SAI/National Reportable Incidents (NRI), the details of the incidents are provided to the Health Board using an agreed transfer process known as 'Appendix B'.
+A significant proportion of NRIs are also shared by the Trust with health boards for joint investigation, particularly where handover delays/long community waits are deemed to be a pertinent factor in the outcome for the patient and/or their poor experience.
+Where an emergency department handover delay is considered a primary causation of a /National Reportable Incidents (NRI), the details of the incidents are provided to the Health Board using an agreed transfer process known as the Joint Investigation Framework, formally known as "Appendix B".

 During 2021 the NHS Wales Delivery Unit undertook an analysis of 'Appendix B' reports, submitted by the Trust to the Health Boards.
 The analysis focused on identifying any trends or themes of potential patient harm caused by the Trust's inability to respond to calls due to NHS Wales system pressures.
-Finding from the analysis included:
+Findings from the analysis included:

-- a) 'The most common contributory factor detailed in the Appendix B is handover delays, where WAST resources are delayed in handing over patients upon at hospital sites in keeping with nationally agreed handover timescales'. - b) 'Given that in 71 (84%) of cases the outcome has been death, with the vast majority of these deaths occurring prior to WAST, the data indicates that the window of opportunity to provide medical assistance to seriously unwell patients in the community, classed as Amber 1 calls, is being routinely missed, and likely on the balance of probability to be a causative factor in the timing of patients death, given they were alive at the initial call but deceased upon arrival 6.5 hours later (on average)'.
+- a) 'The most common contributory factor detailed in the Appendix B is handover delays, where WAST resources are delayed in handing over patients upon at hospital sites in keeping with nationally agreed handover timescales'. - b) 'Given that in 71 (84% of) cases the outcome has been death, with the vast majority of these deaths occurring prior to WAST, the data indicates that the window of opportunity to provide medical assistance to seriously unwell patients in the community, classed as Amber 1 calls, is being routinely missed, and likely on the balance of probability to be a causative factor in the timing of patients death, given they were alive at the initial call but deceased upon arrival 6.5 hours later (on average)'.